Campus Life

 • Inclusion, Diversity, and Equity Alliance (IDEA)

-The Inclusion, Diversity, and Equity Alliance (IDEA) is a student organization whose purpose is to uphold and promote the School’s Mission Statement and Diversity Statement, through student-organized and student-led discussions, presentations and activities, all centering around inclusion, diversity, equity, empathy, respect, and community.
-IDEA is open to all students in grades 6, 7, and 8.
+The Inclusion, Diversity, and Equity Alliance (IDEA) is a student-centered group whose purpose is to uphold and promote the School’s Mission and Diversity statements through student-organized and student-led discussions, presentations, and activities, all centering around inclusion, diversity, equity, empathy, respect, belonging, and community.
+IDEA is open to all Middle School students in grades 6, 7, and 8.
+Through student leadership, the alliance provides activities for students to learn more about each other and the world around them and allows for the possibility for students to share their knowledge and experiences with others.

 From Curiosity to Wisdom